Home Web Development Flask Framework Cookbook - Second Edition

 See also

-• The next recipe, Creating a modular web app with blueprints, provides a much better way of organizing your Flask applications and is a readymade solution to circular imports.
+The next recipe, Creating a modular web app with blueprints, provides a much better way of organizing your Flask applications and is a ready-made solution for circular imports.

 Creating a modular web app with blueprints

 A blueprint is a concept in Flask that helps make large applications really modular.
-They keep application dispatching simple by providing a central place to register all the components in the application.
+This keeps application dispatching simple by providing a central place to register all components in an application.
 A blueprint looks like an application object but is not an application.
-It looks like a pluggable application or a smaller part of a bigger application, but it is not so.
+It also looks like a pluggable app, or a smaller part of a bigger app, but it is not.
 A blueprint is actually a set of operations that can be registered on an application and represents how to construct or build an application.

 Getting ready